ar-visions/silver/README.md

     -> a.run > 0
 ]

-# this is a reduced language, but we do have cast, index, and named operators
+# this is a reduced language, but we do have cast, index, and operator overloading
-# with reflection its in effect more features than you use and none that you avoid anyway.  effectively more there, more with silver.

 ```